ubreddy/rezolve-docs/docs/getting-started/introduction.md

 description: Welcome to our comprehensive documentation portal
 ---

+# Content Plan

+Rezolve platform has multiple modules.
+This is a quick setup guide to help you get started with the platform

 # Introduction

 Welcome to our comprehensive documentation portal.
 This guide will help you navigate through our extensive documentation and find the information you need quickly and efficiently.